Mahama’s empty sweet talk

 Here is his answer to Bernard’s Avle’s question about the new taxes.

 See the common thread?
 If you do not delight in imposing taxes, why have you increased the tax component of petroleum products when the price is falling on the world market?
+He did not say anything Ghanaians didn’t know already.
 He came to promise, charm, convince and sway.
 That he did with ready and humour-laden answers for every question.

 He promised the setting up of Citizen Complaint Centres.
 If there was ever a bad idea packaged as a good one, it is this.
 And this is from the man who together with his officials spent the past year accusing Ghanaians of complaining too much.
 Won’t we be eternally stuck in the “vortex of cynicism” he wants us to avoid if these centres become a reality?
 What has been done about all the things we complain about on social media and radio?
 He also promised Geriatric care for senior citizens.
 This would be great if it didn’t sound like an after-thought.
 Sadly there was no promise at the end of dumsor.